yazz/VisualJS/README.md

 ### What is the extension for all AppShare apps?
-The extension is ".appshare" but you can also use the ".js" extension for loading some simple Javascript apps
+The extension is ".jsa" but you can also use the ".js" extension for loading some simple Javascript apps